Re2LLM: Reflective Reinforcement Large Language Model for Session-based Recommendation: Experimental Results

 \subsubsection{Baselines}

-We compare our proposed method with eight state-of-the-art baseline methods\footnote{Our method does not require fine-tuning, and due to the high computational cost, fine-tuning-based methods are not in our scope. }, and the details are listed as follows. \textbf{FPMC} \cite{fpmc} combines matrix factorization with the first-order Markov chain. \textbf{GRU4Rec} \cite{DBLP:journals/corr/HidasiKBT15} uses Gated Recurrent Unit (GRU), a typical RNN layer, to model whole sessions. \textbf{NARM} \cite{narm} introduces the attention mechanism into RNNs to better model the sequential behavior. \textbf{SRGNN} \cite{srgnn} constructs session graphs and employs GNN layers to obtain embeddings. \textbf{GCEGNN} \cite{gcegnn} further includes global-level information as an additional graph to enhance the model performance. \textbf{AttenMixer} \cite{attenmixer} achieves multi-level reasoning over item transitions by the attention-based readout method. \textbf{LLMRank} \cite{llmrank} demonstrates the promising zero-shot inference ability of LLMs through recency-focused prompting and in-context learning. \textbf{NIR}~\cite{nir} employs a multi-step prompt to capture user preferences first, then select representative movies, and finally perform the next-item prediction.
+We compare our proposed method with eight state-of-the-art baseline methods\footnote{Our method does not require fine-tuning, and due to the high computational cost, fine-tuning-based methods are not in our scope. }, and the details are listed as follows. \textbf{FPMC} \cite{fpmc} combines matrix factorization with the first-order Markov chain. \textbf{GRU4Rec} \cite{DBLP:journals/corr/HidasiKBT15} uses Gated Recurrent Unit (GRU), a typical RNN layer, to model whole sessions. \textbf{NARM} \cite{narm} introduces the attention mechanism into RNNs to better model the sequential behavior. \textbf{SRGNN} \cite{srgnn} constructs session graphs and employs GNN layers to obtain embeddings. \textbf{GCEGNN} \cite{gcegnn} further includes global-level information as an additional graph to enhance the model performance. \textbf{AttenMixer} \cite{attenmixer} achieves multi-level reasoning over item transitions by the attention-based readout method. \textbf{LLMRank} \cite{llmrank} is the LLM-based method, which demonstrates the promising zero-shot inference ability of LLMs through recency-focused prompting and in-context learning. \textbf{NIR}~\cite{nir} is also LLM-based method that employs a multi-step prompt to capture user preferences first, then select representative movies, and finally perform the next-item prediction.

 {For a comprehensive comparison, we introduce two settings for the implementation of these baseline methods. } In the \textit{full dataset setting}, we investigate how Re2LLM performs in comparison with baseline methods trained on the full augmented dataset using item IDs.
 In the \textit{few-shot setting}, we examine whether our Re2LLM shows superior performance compared to the baselines trained with limited data\footnote{We select more representative and stronger baselines for the few-shot setting and incorporate item attribute information in the few-shot setting only for a fair comparison.}. {The `-attr' suffix denotes the incorporation of item attributes for deep learning-based baselines.
 We first concatenate all attributes (title included) of the item and then encode them into a text-aware embedding by BERT.
 Finally, we further aggregate the ID embedding and text-aware embedding of the item as its underlying representation.}